 Prices range from $15 – $200

-When doing plein air painting you of course want an easel that is portable and light weight.
-There are numerous different options and designs available.
+When doing plein air painting, you of course want an easel that is portable and light weight.
+There are numerous different options and designs of plein air painting easels available.

 One of the many things that I appreciate about the French easel is that there is space between the palette and your painting.
 In addition, it is one of the sturdiest of the Plein air easels.
 I personally use this easel when I go out to do some landscape painting.
 This is something that pochade boxes lack.
 The drawback however is that the French Ease is typically more on the heavier side – ranging from 10 – 13 lbs.

-Tripod with palette box and canvas/ panel holder – This one is great in concept as it has the potential to be lighter than the French easel – though is typically not as sturdy.
+This french painting easel is great in concept as it has the potential to be lighter than the French easel – though is typically not as sturdy.

 However, I have to admit that they are not my go to when it comes to plein air painting.
 They simply do not allow for vigorous plein air painting.
 There is no space between the palette and the canvas which does not allow for one to put a lot of arm muscle into mixing on your palette.
 Your arm has to always be bent upward if you want your painting closer to eye level.
 If you lower the pochade box then your painting is too far away.
 These are all my own personal preferences however, you might feel differently.